bramlefebvre/frenetic_neural_networks/README.md

 In the folders analysis_step_1 and analysis_step_2 code can be found that was used to investigate the performance of the algorithms.

+The starting point for the local steering application is in application_on_images/local_steering.py.
+This application needs to be configured in config.json.

 The writer of the program, Bram Lefebvre, can be reached at bramlefebvre@gmail.com.